Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- The 25-year-old right-hander last appeared Thursday, Sept.
-22 against the Arizona Diamondbacks, when he started and went four innings.
+- The 35-year-old left-hander last appeared Thursday, Oct.
+13 against the San Diego Padres, when he started and went five innings.

 © 2023 Data Skrive.
 All rights reserved.